Eurovision Song Contest 2014: Final

-The final took place on 10 May 2013 and was won by Austria.
+The final took place on 10 May 2014 at 21:00 CEST and was won by Austria.
 The "Big Five" and the host country, Denmark, qualified directly for the final.
 From the two semi-finals on 6 and 8 May 2014, twenty countries qualified for the final.
 A total of 26 countries competed in the final and all 37 participants voted.

 As in the 2013 contest, the winner was announced as soon as it was mathematically impossible to catch up.
 In this case, the winner had been determined by the 34th vote out of the 37, which came from Ukraine.